Captain Comet: Rann–Thanagar Holy War, Strange Adventures (vol 3) and R.E.B.E.L.S.

 Target of an assassination attempt by a surviving E.L.C. follower during a resurgence of the faith, Comet accepted an offer by Adam Strange to leave Hardcore Station and help quell growing religious fanaticism on Rann.
-He ended up working with Adam Strange, Hawkman, Starfire, The Weird, and the Starman against the influences of the warring Lord Synnar (a cosmic tyrant behind the Eternal Light Corporation) and Lady Styx on Rann and Thanagar (which once again set the two planets on course for war).
-Their interference was eventually key in Lord Synnar's plans to reach a higher plane of existence.
+He ended up working with Adam Strange, Hawkman, Starfire, The Weird, and Starman against the influences of the warring Lord Synnar (a cosmic tyrant behind the Eternal Light Corporation) and Lady Styx on Rann and Thanagar (which once again set the two planets on course for war).
+Their interference was eventually key in Synnar's plans to reach a higher plane of existence.

 Later, Comet learned from the future spirit of Synnar that he is destined to be one of "The Aberrant Six": a group critical to preventing Synnar (trapped in The Weird's body) from destroying the universe.
 Ultimately the Aberrant Six did not form, and the future Synnar was forced to leave after Comet's mercenary friend Eye was killed by Synnar's supreme god-enemy.
 Comet was entrusted with Eye's robot companion, Orb, until Synnar returns to "continue his negotiations".
 Comet then returned to Hardcore Station, and almost immediately joined Vril Dox's new R.E.B.E.L.S.
 He entered into a brief relationship with Starfire and helped defeat Starro, saving Rann, the Vega System and the galaxy.

 The New 52

 Adam Blake is re-introduced in The New 52 continuity reboot during Grant Morrison and Rags Morales' revamp of Action Comics.
 After his abilities manifest, he is shunned by society and adopted by a group of aliens called the "Oort kind".
 Comet returns to Earth to collect Suzie Lane, Lois Lane's niece, who like himself is a Neo-Sapian, which brings him into conflict with Superman, until Suzie uses her powers to drive Comet away.

 When the fifth-dimensional demon Vyndktvx attacks Superman, Comet returns with his fellow Neo-Sapians to assist.
 They subdue the Kryptonite Men and rescue Krypto while Comet deals with the Phantom King, before helping to banish Vyndktvx back to the Fifth Dimension.

 Comet then appears in Telos #2 as part of a resistance on Colu.
-Along with Techne (Brainiac's daughter), K'Rot and Stealth, they help Telos and Brainiac take down the ruler of Colu named Computo.
+Along with Techne (Brainiac's daughter), K'Rot and Stealth, they help Telos and Brainiac take down Computo, the ruler of Colu.